Medical expert of the article

 - give up bad habits, lead a healthy lifestyle;

-- try to wear high-quality natural clothing, not to injure the skin, even if there are no nevuses and birthmarks on it.
+- try to wear high-quality natural clothing, do not injure your skin, even if there are no nevi or birthmarks on it.

-Diagnosis of borderline nevus begins with a medical history, with an external examination and dermatoscopy.
+Diagnosis of a borderline nevus begins with anamnesis, external examination and dermatoscopy.
 Histology is performed only after removal of the neoplasm, but not earlier than this moment.
-Histopathological changes associated with the aging of melanocytic nevi, such as fatty degeneration, fibrosis and neural changes, are found in lobed intradermal nevus.
-[15] The fact is that the process of taking material (biopsy) is also a damaging factor that can cause subsequent malignant transformation of the growth.
-[16]
+Histopathological changes associated with the aging of melanocytic nevi, such as fatty degeneration, fibrosis and neural changes, are detected in the lobular intradermal nevus. [ 14 ] The fact is that the process of taking material (biopsy) is also a damaging factor that can cause subsequent malignant transformation of the growth. [ 15 ]

 Blood tests include the following research options: